javierhndev/Voyager-Reference-Models/PyTorch/examples/old_port_mnist/README.md

-# Porting your Pytorch application to Voyager
+# Porting your Pytorch application to Voyager using Lazy mode

+**NOTE**: This (Lazy mode) was the default way to port a Pytorch application in earlier versions of SynapseAI.
+You should try first to port your AI application using the default mode (Eager mode) before trying this.
+However, the lazy mode is the recommended porting method for Diffusion models or other models having issues with `torch.compile`.

-In this section we discuss how to port a Pytorch application (that has been running on GPUs) to Voyager and its Intel Gaudi (HPU) cards.
+In this section we discuss how to port a Pytorch application (that has been running on GPUs) to Voyager and its Intel Gaudi (HPU) cards using the Lazy mode.

 ## Overview
 The code in this section runs a Pytoch application on a single Gaudi card.
 It runs a Wide Resnet model to classify the different classes from the [Fashion MNIST dataset](https://github.com/zalandoresearch/fashion-mnist).
 This Resnet model just serves as an example and could actually be substituted by many other CNN architectures.
 Parts of this Python script is based on the ones from the [Nvidia Deep Learning Institute](https://www.nvidia.com/en-us/training/).